 The Royal Hospital for Women is the University's principal teaching hospital in obstetrics and gynaecology.
-The Hospital was established by the Benevolent Society of NSW in 1866 and was Australia's first lying-in hospital.
-The first medical undergraduate students came to the Royal in 1888 and the present Paddington site was occupied in 1901.
+The Hospital was established by the Benevolent Society of NSW in 1866 and was Australia's first 'lying-in' hospital.
+The first medical undergraduate students came to the Royal in 1888.
+The Hospital relocated from Paddington to Randwick in 1997 to purpose built facilities.

-The Hospital is an incorporated facility of the South Eastern Sydney Area Health Service with 170 beds.
+The Hospital is an incorporated facility of the South Eastern Sydney Area Health Service with 175 beds.
 There are approximately 4,000 births annually and over 6,500 gynaecological procedures.
 It is a specialist hospital for obstetrics and gynaecology and includes a department of neonatal paediatrics.
 The visiting medical staff numbers 51 and the resident medical staff 28.